initbiz/initbiz.github.io/letsrent/index.md

         ];
     }

-> By default relation's config does not have to be specified, it will get default of the `columns.yaml` and `fields.yaml`.
+> By default relation's config does not have to be specified, it will get the default of the `columns.yaml` and `fields.yaml`.

-In this example there is a `Car` model in the `Let's Rent Cars` plugin that can be rented using the plugin.
+In this example, there is a `Car` model in the `Let's Rent Cars` plugin that can be rented using the plugin.

 Registering the model as a rentable will make a few things: